Fertility Treatment For Same Sex Couples

 Extended profile donors have much more detail available on file concerning their characteristics and personality.
 This is only available to you if you request an extended profile donor which entails an additional cost.

-No, not all donors.
-Donors can elect to be either anonymous or identifiable.
-If you choose to request an identifiable donor, this does not mean that you as a parent will receive the donor's identifying information.
-However, any child born using an Identifiable donor will, at the age of consent, be entitled to the donor's identifying information Anonymous donors are given explicit assurance of anonymity.
-Danish law states that the anonymous donor's identity cannot be revealed to the recipient couple or the child.
-Regardless as to whether you choose an anonymous or identifiable donor, the donor is not allowed to receive information about the identity of the recipient couple or the child.
+The simple answer is no, due to new legislation, donors must be identifiable.
+Using an identifiable donor does not mean that you as a parent will receive the donor's identifying information.
+However, any child born using an Identifiable donor will, at the age of consent, be entitled to the donor's identifying information.
+However, the donor is not allowed to receive information about the identity of the recipient couple or the child.
 The donor has no paternal rights to a child born as a result of treatment to an anonymous couple using his sperm.

 Yes, in most cases reservation of donor sperm for future siblings is possible.
 As soon as you know you have an ongoing pregnancy, if there is still some of that same donor available at the donor bank, we advise you to contact the clinic in order for us to advise you on how to reserve some for future treatment.